Say Goodbye to Garden Woes: Garden Frontier Has the Solutions

 ⚠️ The Insurance Factor

 Before making your final choice, call your homeowner’s insurance provider.
 Because metal roofs are highly resistant to hail, extreme winds, and fire, many insurance companies offer significant annual premium discounts (up to 25% in some states) for homes with a standing seam metal roof.
-This can heavily offset the higher cost of a metal roof vs asphalt shingles over time.
+This can heavily offset the higher metal roof cost vs shingle roof cost over time.

 Frequently Asked Questions